stoffee/esp32_dickbutt/README.md

 # esp32_ssd_dickbutt
-Dancing and raining dickbutt for use with esp32, SSD1306 OLED, and dickbutt Based on the Adafruit OLED example.
+Dancing and raining dickbutt for use with esp32, SSD1306 OLED, and dickbutt This is based on the Adafruit OLED example and uses the snowflakes function for the raining dickbutt.

 Requirements: